Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments Central London & Cotswolds

 All successful hedge funds work with a trading psychologist - just as no elite sports person would succeed or win without working without a performance coach.

 Although Sarah has been nicknamed Wendy Rhoades by several of her clients, there are a couple of significant distinctions between how she operates and the character in the show.
-The main one being that although traditional psychology methods do of course feature in the work together, she also utilises a technique, backed by neuroscience, that enables her to do pretty mind blowing stuff.
+The main one being that although traditional psychology methods do of course feature in the work together, she also utilises a technique, backed by neuroscience, that enables her to do some pretty mind blowing stuff.

 The technique has the ability to remove, with precision, the issues that will be the cause of around 90% of your negative outcomes, and without doubt, the reason you generally make the decisions that you afterwards regret.